kzr8/moe-junyuanpri/_parents-portal/Road Safety of Students.md

 Designated pick up/drop off (PUDO) points of students are established.
 Parents are only allowed to drive into the school before 7.30am to drop-off their children at the PUDO point at the Bus Bay.
 They are not allowed to drive into the school to pick up students after school dismissal except for reasons such as when the student is unwell or with medical conditions.
 Parents are required to display a “Drop Off” car label for easy identification by the Security Guards.
 Parents may apply for the “Drop Off” car label online (https://go.gov.sg/jyps-vehicle-access).
 They are to display the “Drop-Off” Car Label prominently and drive slowly if they are entering the school compound to drop off their children. <br>

-For the safety of our students, vehicles are not allowed to leave / enter the school ground 10 minutes before school dismissal.
-Only authorised vehicles by the school are allowed to enter the school after school dismissal.
-The school will not be permitting vehicular entry for Student Care Centre (SCC) dismissal from 6 Feb 2023 (Monday) onwards.
+For the safety of our students, vehicles are not allowed to leave / enter the school ground 10 minutes before school dismissal. <u>Only authorised vehicles by the school are allowed to enter the school after school dismissal.</u>  The school will not be permitting vehicular entry for Student Care Centre (SCC) dismissal from 6 Feb 2023 (Monday) onwards.
 This is in view of the vehicular movement within the school premises during dismissal which poses a safety concern for students especially when they walk towards the waiting area to be fetched by parents.

 For pick-up arrangements, parents / guardians are advised to park their vehicles at the nearby HDB carpark at Blk 915 Tampines Street 91 and wait for their children outside Side Gate 1.